Collaboration and Innovation Fund

 - Demonstration of financial sustainability of the project

-Applications are sought from NSW public universities.
-Project applications that engage multiple tertiary education, government, non-government or industry partners are strongly encouraged.
+NSW universities who are members of the NSW Vice Chancellors Committee are eligible lead institutions.
+Project applications that engage multiple tertiary education, government, non-government or industry partners will be highly regarded.

 For more detailed information, please see the Application Guidelines.

-The NSW Collaboration and Innovation Fund provides seed funding or co-investment to support projects that align with the NSW Higher Education Strategy, with universities and their partners expected to provide additional financial or in-kind support for the project.
+The NSW Collaboration and Innovation Fund provides seed funding or co-investment to support projects that align with the NSW Higher Education Strategy.
+Universities and their partners are expected to provide additional financial or in-kind support for the project.
 Universities are invited to apply for a grant of up to $200,000 for individual projects, or up to $500,000 where the project involves multiple tertiary education, government, non-government or industry partners.

 How to apply